-The woman glanced back at Gareth curiously, then seemed to think for a moment before saying, “Evelyne Corscia.”
+The woman seemed to think for a moment before saying, “Evelyne Corscia.”

-When they reached the front door, Evelyne didn’t bother knocking.
-She barged straight into the house, nearly running into a tall, willowy dryad in the foyer.
+At the door, Evelyne didn’t bother knocking.
+She barged straight inside, nearly running into a tall, willowy dryad in the foyer.
 “Hey!
 Watch — Oh, Ms. Corscia, there you are!
 And Mr. Ranulf, I presume.
 We’ve been waiting for you.”

 Great.
 Not only was Gareth the last one in, but everyone else already knew each other.

 “I’m sorry I’m late,” Gareth said to the man at the head of the table.
 His face was bright red, he knew.
-He wore his embarrassment easily, and that embarrassment worsened when he recognized the man.
-It was the alfar from last week, the Nochdvor royal that had been with the Princess.
+He wore his embarrassment easily, and that embarrassment worsened when he recognized the man as the alfar from last week, the Nochdvor royal that had been with the Princess.
 His new team Captain.

-The alfar graced Gareth with an unexpectedly kind smile.
+The alfar only nodded.
 “You’re barely late; everyone else was just early.”

 “Did you have trouble finding the place?” the dryad from the foyer asked.
 “Ms. Corscia said people might.
 But the Magistrates told us not to meet on the island and I knew my dining room would seat us all comfortably, so I volunteered—,”

-“Comfortably,” the dragon crouched at the other end of the table scoffed.
+“Comfortably,” the dragon crouched at the other end of the table said with a scoff.
 Only, it didn’t sound like she was saying anything — not in the way that humans say things.
 It was more the sound you’d get from filling a glass jar with rocks and shaking it, only lower and deeper.
 Her voice was an avalanche.

 Gareth understood her, though.
 Everyone did.
 Given how different a dragon’s anatomy was from the other two species, it followed that their tracheal structure would differ as well.
-The performance of autopsies had only been legal for a hundred years or so, so scientists were still working to discover just how different, but dragons couldn’t speak like the other species.
+The performance of autopsies had only been legal for a hundred years or so, so scientists were still studying just how different, but dragons couldn’t speak like the other species.
 They simply couldn’t make the same sounds.

 The dragon crouched low to the ground, the only way she could fit in the low-ceilinged room.
 As she spoke, the iridescent orange feathers that ran along the side of her face flared out.
 They continued down her neck and tail, their color warning of danger.
-The rest of her body, by contrast, was covered in pale blue scales, knotted with old scars.
+The rest of her body was covered in pale blue scales and knotted with old scars.

 “We’ll secure better for next time,” Nochdvor said, so confidently that the dragon settled back down without further complaint.
-“Perhaps we should get started so we can all be on our ways.
+“If we get started, we can all be on our ways sooner.
 Mr. Ochoa?”

 While Mr. Ochoa began the roll call, Gareth frantically tried to memorize names.
 Evelyne, he knew, and now Eresh Ochoa and Leandros Nochdvor.
 A nympherai woman sat across from Gareth, her hair slicked back and her skin spotted with opalescent scales— Trinity Jones, her name was.
 She was another diplomat, along with Cathwright, the dragon.

 The man beside Evelyne was called Ivor.
-He was on the security team, same as her.
+He was security, same as her.
 He seemed completely disinterested in the meeting, tipping back in his chair, eyes half-lidded.
-When Mr. Ochoa called his name, he only waved lazily.
+When Mr. Ochoa called his name, he gave a lazy wave.

-Gareth watched him, curious as to what kind of security this man was supposed to provide.
+Gareth eyed him, curious as to what kind of security this man was supposed to provide.
 Then Ivor met his gaze and Gareth felt a chill go down his spine.

-He quickly averted his eyes, but he spent the rest of the meeting stealing glances at the security team.
-They were the same, all of them — all armed, all the same kind of unsettling.
+He spent the rest of the meeting stealing glances at the rest of the security team.
+There were nearly as many of them as there were diplomats, a bad sign for how Unity expected this mission to turn out.
+The security members were the same, all of them — all armed, all the same kind of unsettling.
 Meeting any of their gazes felt like bugs crawling over skin and a knife point pressed to your neck.

-Fortunately, Mr. Ochoa — the appointed Unity overseer for the mission, though he’d made it very clear that was not by any choice of his own — finished his roll call and introductions quickly.
+Mr. Ochoa — the appointed Unity overseer for the mission — finished his roll call and introductions quickly.
 And when he was done, Leandros spoke.

 “Evelyne Corscia will be our head of security.
 Ms. Corscia, do you have anything you’d like to add?”